What the Cybersecurity Media wants from Tech PRs

 “Just to read off the first paragraph from a press release and then ask if they can send the PR to me: instant turn off.
 Don’t do it.”

 Being accurate is critical to the credibility of journalism.
-Journalists check their stories and expect PRs to be accurate in the information they share, so Tony’s confession is understandable: “We make mistakes, but we get really annoyed when PRs make the mistakes for us, then send us a correction, asking us to change something they previously sent.”
+Journalists check their stories and expect press releases to be accurate in the information they share, so Tony’s confession is understandable: “We make mistakes, but we get really annoyed when PRs make the mistakes for us, then send us a correction, asking us to change something they previously sent.”

 Tony also gives a valuable heads-up: “A big mistake is not putting the most important/interesting thing at the front.
 E.g. Everyone at MYbank has had £100 stolen from them, is a lot more attention-grabbing than New research has been published by leading global cybersecurity company LockupmyData, conducted by the highly regarded Whatsitallabout research company, as a result of interviews with 6,000 cybersecurity professionals last year.
 The findings show that Lockupmydata is rated reliable by 49% of respondents… with a mention of the £100 three paragraphs later.

 Dan’s ‘common mistake’ is more fundamental and perhaps less forgivable

 “Not knowing what we actually cover or what we and our audience look for.”